tscnlab/LabHandbook/documentation/src/conventions/variables.md

 ## Definition

-We agreed to use the following conventions for demographic variables and answer possibilities and the for the Karolinska Sleepiness Scale (KSS) (10 is optional):
+We agreed to use the following conventions for demographic variables and answer possibilities and for specific meaaurement instruments as for the Karolinska Sleepiness Scale (KSS) (10 is optional)

+The standard YesNo question is a binary question with 1=Yes and 0=No.
+If more answer options are needed, the question must be named other, for example YesNomO (for YesNo multiple otions).

 The option "Prefer not to say" is always the last option in single choice answers.
 The option "Not collected" is not provided as a choice to select, this is an internal coding.